slu-openGIS/compstatr/README.md

 crimes17 <- cs_combine(type = "year", date = 2017, reports17, reports18)
 ```

-We now have a tibble containing all of the known crimes that occured in
+We now have a tibble containing all of the known crimes that occurred in
 2017 (including those reported in 2018).

-#### Data Wrangling and Mapping
+### Data Wrangling and Mapping

 Once we have the data prepared, we can easily pull out a specific set of
 crimes to inspect further.
 For example, we could identify homicides.
 In